-- The constructed Applied Research Center (ARC) building is located adjacent to the west of the IST building, with complementary architecture.
+- The planned Applied Research Center (ARC) building will be located adjacent to the west of the IST building, with complementary architecture.
 Additional academic facilities will be sited in general accordance with the Future Land Use Map.
-Sites for future academic buildings are generally oriented on the west side of campus opposite existing and planned student housing, and easily accessible by foot or bicycle. - Future permanent academic research building facility which will house specialized research spaces and provide computer/office spaces for faculty and students involved in the academic research.
-The space will be supplemented with campus support spaces providing student services for the research and academic activity.
-It is anticipated that this project will be funded through a combination of public and private funding. - Future residential housing construction for approximately 250 beds in a mixture of apartment style and semisuite style is planned for a site along the eastern bank of the Central Lake.
-This third residence hall will be in close proximity to the other two existing buildings and the combined beds of all three buildings will provide for approximately 1,000 beds to serve first-year undergraduate residents. - Future permanent support facilities will be located on both ends of campus, adjacent to the IST building and on the south end of the Central Lakes.
+Sites for future academic buildings are generally oriented on the west side of campus opposite existing and planned student housing, and easily accessible by foot or bicycle. - Future permanent support facilities will be located on both ends of campus, adjacent to the IST building and on the south end of the Central Lakes.
 Based on enrollment growth projections and the projected level of student demand for admittance to the University, building needs will include a Student Achievement Center (SAC).
-Located adjacent to the IST building, the SAC will house an honors college, an industry job center, an international liaison office, a faculty and industry mentorship program, tutoring programs, and programs that provide support for the psychological and social well- being of students.
+Located adjacent to the IST building, the SAC will house an honors college, an industry job center, an international liaison office, a faculty and industry mentorship program, tutoring programs, and programs that provide support for the psychological and social well-being of students. - A Faculty/Staff Office Building needed to house student services (Registrar, Admissions, Enrollment Services, Financial Aid, meeting spaces and administrative offices) will be located in a campus support area.
+Currently, faculty and staff are located in the IST building, the Admissions Center (located in a temporary building), the Wellness Center, and on the Polk State College campus.
+The University's faculty and staff office needs are anticipated to exceed capacity within three years, and state law requires the University to turn over space on the Polk State College campus once space is available on the University campus.
+Based on these factors, the Faculty/Staff Office Building is a high priority need. - Future residential housing construction for approximately 250 beds in a mixture of apartment style and semi-suite style is planned for a site along the eastern bank of the Central Lake.
+This third residence hall will be in close proximity to the other two (one existing, one under construction), and the combined beds of all three buildings will provide for approximately 1,000 beds to serve first-year undergraduate residents.